Hoboken Terminal: Design

-Hoboken Terminal is considered a milestone in American transportation development, initially combining rail, ferry, subway, streetcar and pedestrian services, in one of the most innovatively designed and engineered structures in the nation, with bus and light-rail service added in the ensuing decades.
+Hoboken Terminal is considered a milestone in American transportation development, initially combining rail, ferry, subway, streetcar, and pedestrian services, in one of the most innovatively designed and engineered structures in the nation, with bus and light-rail service added in the ensuing decades.
 The terminal was also one of the first stations in the world to employ the Bush-type train shed, designed by and named for Lincoln Bush of the DL&W, which quickly became ubiquitous in station design.
 The terminal building was designed by architect Kenneth M. Murchison in the Beaux-Arts style.
 The structure is made of concrete, copper, stone, steel, and wrought iron.
 The complex has 14 tracks for NJ Transit trains, which are located entirely above the water.
+Track 1 was significantly shortened in the 1960s for a new entrance to the PATH station.

 The station is unusual for a New York City area commuter railroad terminal in that it still has low-level platforms, requiring passengers to use stairs on the train to board and alight.
-The Long Slip Fill and Rail Enhancement project is anticipated to add three high level ADA-accessible platforms to the south side of the terminal.
+The Long Slip Fill and Rail Enhancement project is anticipated to add three high-level accessible-accessible platforms to the south side of the terminal.
+The project will modify the Long Slip, which is a 2000 ft former barge canal adjacent to the Hoboken Terminal Yard.
+This is to eliminate it as a conduit for flood water.